Sarahtj/website/index.md

 Inputs:
 - ThreeDPW Dataset Loader: Custom data loader tailored for the 3D Poses in the Wild (ThreeDPW) dataset

 Modules:
 - Data Preprocessing Module:
---Handles data normalization, augmentation, and preparation for training and evaluation --Ensures compatibility with the model's input requirements -Pose Estimation Model:
+-- Handles data normalization, augmentation, and preparation for training and evaluation -- Ensures compatibility with the model's input requirements
+- Pose Estimation Model:
---Implements the core architecture for predicting human poses from input data --Utilizes deep learning techniques to infer 3D joint positions -Visualization Tools:
+-- Implements the core architecture for predicting human poses from input data -- Utilizes deep learning techniques to infer 3D joint positions
+- Visualization Tools:
---Scripts and utilities for visualizing predicted poses against ground truth --Aids in qualitative assessment of model performance
+-- Scripts and utilities for visualizing predicted poses against ground truth -- Aids in qualitative assessment of model performance

 Outputs:
--Refined 3D Human Poses:
+- Refined 3D Human Poses:
---3D joint positions representing human poses in various scenarios --Suitable for downstream tasks such as action recognition or animation
+-- 3D joint positions representing human poses in various scenarios -- Suitable for downstream tasks such as action recognition or animation

 ---